Skip to content

 2. Wait time

 Inspector didn't show up.
 Supply house was out.
 Customer wasn't home for access.
 Your crew is on the clock, productive labor is zero.
-Track wait time as a separate category — if it's >5% of total hours, it's a process problem worth fixing.
+Track wait time as a separate category.
+If it's >5% of total hours, it's a process problem worth fixing.

 3. Bad estimates